hueyyeng/simple-react-lightbox/README.md

 export default MyComponent;
 ```

-That's it 🥳 As we are not passing any [options](#options) you should have a working light-box with the default options like the image below:
+#### Done!
+But there's a lot more...

+That's it 🥳 You implemented your light-box!
+But you know that there are tons of [options](#options) that can be implemented?
+Check the options below.

 ![Simple React Lightbox - Default options](https://simple-react-lightbox.dev/docs/SRL_Example1_Git.jpeg)